 Therefore, using high contrast is vital to your design because it helps the viewer distinguish between design elements.

 You might be asking yourself right now, “Well, what colors am I supposed to use, then?”
 I completely understand where you’re coming from, but try not to overthink it.
+It’s as easy as using a Color Wheel to find complimentary colors.

 One way that I often think of contrast is in terms of the colors and logos of my favorite sports teams!
 Almost all sports teams have excellent color contrast in their logos.
 So this should give you some ideas when it comes to creating content and where to start with choosing colors.